SciML/Surrogates.jl/docs/src/moe.md

 RAD_at0 = RAD_1D(0.0) #true value should be 5.0
 ```

-As we can see, the prediction is far away from the ground truth.
+As we can see, the prediction is far from the ground truth.
 Now, how does the MOE perform?

 ```@example MOE_1D
 expert_types = [